Professor Layton and the Book of Memory

 Please understand that while the Professor Layton franchise is based in England and this story would do well to be written by a British person, I am not English; I am American.
 I do know of some British cultural references, but I will most likely fail to remove all of my American influences.
-Bear with me, and if you find any glaring mistakes or places where I could use a British phrase/word, please kindly let me know.
+If you find any glaring mistakes or places where I could use a British phrase/word, please kindly let me know in a PM.

 And…I suppose that is all!
 I won't spoil too much of the story, but….the majority of this focuses on Layton.
 Sorry if you hate him.

 CHAPTER 1: CATALYST